Kathy Gibbons: Athletics career

 Gibbons was also champion at the mile in the 1970 United States indoor championships.

-Later Life and Death
+Later life and death

-After college, Gibbons was a teacher and coach at Glendale Community College in Arizona then a coach at the University of Colorado.
+After college, Gibbons was a teacher and coach at Glendale Community College in Glendale, Arizona and then a coach at the University of Colorado.

-Gibbons was killed in 1982 after being struck by a vehicle whilst running in Colorado.
+Gibbons was killed in 1982 after being struck by a vehicle while running in Colorado.

-In 1982 the Kathy Gibbons Jackson Memorial Scholarship was established in her honour at Arizona State University.
+In 1982, the Kathy Gibbons Jackson Memorial Scholarship was established in her honor at Arizona State University.

 In 1987, Gibbons was elected to the Arizona Sports Hall of Fame.

 In 2013, Gibbons was elected to the Phoenix 10K and Marathon Hall of Fame.